RITESH BATRA WRITING YOUR CHARACTERS - SCREENWRITING WORKSHOP 10, 11th & 17, 18th April 2021

 Laurence Bennett experience speaks for itself and guarantees the high standards our participants have come to expect from FEST FILM LAB.

 Every project is unique.
-How to approach its design is the most critical, and often most difficult, decision.
-Seldom discovered easily or quickly, finding the key--the way into the design of a film--is essential.
-That essential key can inform and shape every choice, every decision throughout the art direction process.
+But each involves a seemingly endless series of choices.
+Perhaps the most critical—and sometimes the most difficult—decision, is exactly how to approach its design.
+Seldom found easily or quickly, the key—the way into the design of a film—is essential.
+That essential key can inform and shape every subsequent choice throughout the art direction process.

-The workshop will explore approaches to finding the essential ideas, emotions,
+The workshop will explore approaches to identifying and working with the essential ideas, emotions, concepts, and imagery that will drive the design.

 Identifying thematic elements